Your replies should already know your product. ChatGPT never will.

 The right shape isn't a system prompt.
 It's retrieval.
 The right answer for any given reply is "go fetch the two or three chunks of my documentation that are actually relevant to this thread, and put those in the context window.
 Skip the rest."

-The practical effect: a thread about pricing pulls your pricing chunks.
-A thread about how the extension works pulls the extension docs.
-A thread asking "does it integrate with Slack" pulls the chunk that says "we don't integrate with Slack" so the draft doesn't hallucinate one.
+The practical effect: a thread about pricing pulls what your docs say about pricing.
+A thread about how the extension works pulls the extension details.
+A thread asking "does it integrate with Slack" surfaces the fact that you don't integrate with Slack, so the draft says so instead of hallucinating one.

 This is not magic.
 It's how every serious AI product works under the hood.
 The reason most founders don't have it for their sales replies is that they're using a general chat tool that wasn't built for it.